garrandall/popular-music-data/tracks/i-can-t-stop-loving-you-kem.md

   start_date: '2005-08-27'
 ---
-I think about the day I met the perfect stranger, I think about us And I think about the day i got wrapped around your fingers, I think about us The sun was shinin' on you
+I think about the day I met the perfect stranger, I think about us And I think about the day I got wrapped around your fingers, I think about us The sun was shinin' on you
 The lord was smilin' on me
 And love was callin' us